KILTprotocol/portablegabi-tutorial/src/3_verification.md

 # Verification

 During the verification, the verifier requests a set of attributes from the claimer.
-The claimer discloses his attributes and provides a proof (referred to as presentation).
+The claimer discloses their attributes and provides a proof (referred to as presentation).
 The verifier can then validate that the attributes are signed by a trusted attester using the claimer's presentation.

 ```mermaid